GuillermoMajano/dababase-from-scratch/README.md

 # dababase-from-scratch
-it`s intented to make driver db
+it`s intented to make a driver db